 Study guidance

-MyTeacher Guides the students to know their own discipline and reflect on their future professional or researcher identities, their needs and thoughts on their future careers.
+MyTeacher guides the students to know their own discipline and reflect on their future professional or researcher identities, their needs and thoughts on their future careers.
 MyTeachers are an important part of guiding the students’ well-being, studies and learning at the University of Lapland.
 They are focused on guiding students with their choices and progression related to studies from the viewpoint of the discipline.

 A MyTeacher helps you to plan your studies and with other study-related matters.
 A MyTeacher guides you especially at the beginning of your studies, but guidance is meant to continue throughout your studies.